 In the case of high-premium numismatic coins that are touted as “confiscation proof,” the same supposed legal protection can be gained from American Eagle coins.
 Popular gold and silver Eagles are considered by law to be numismatic even though they sell at closer to bullion prices.

 At the end of the day, getting more metal for your dollars is a way better hedge against economic and political risk.
 During a crisis, you may need to sell or barter with portions of your precious metals stash.
 Graded coins and proof finishes are unlikely command any premium.
 The most widely recognized bullion products in the most common sizes will be the most liquid and useful.

 Practically speaking, the government won’t have any way of knowing how much gold you have, or in what form, or where it is stored – unless you disclose it yourself or own it through a bank or brokerage account.
-When the government ordered citizens to surrender their gold bullion in exchange for cash in 1933, it relied on people to come forward and comply.
+When the government ordered citizens to surrender their gold bullion bars and coins in exchange for cash in 1933, it relied on people to come forward and comply.
 Some did.
 Many didn’t.